etaHEN/etaHEN-Plugins/README.md

 - The etaHEN Plugin SDK has support for dynamic linking with libraries available in the libs folder
 - Any ELF or Plugin made with this SDK is already jailbroken, no code required

+> [!Note]
+> Kstuff slows down plugin loading!
+> If you are on a firmware that uses kstuff it may take up to 1 min for the plugin to load
+>

 ELFs vs etaHEN Plugins
 -------------